mattgrobelny/Newbler-Parameter-Sweep/README.md

 - minimum overlap length
 - minimum identity %

---> Then  it will run parameters iterations from max values to minimum values until it fails to produce an assembly.
+--> Then it will run parameters iterations from max values to minimum values by passing parameter combos into the runAssembly program (part of the Newbler package) until it fails to produce an assembly (usually happens at lower read length values).

 --> The program outputs a comma separated text file containing the folder name, parameters used and the scores for that assembly: